joewadcan/intro_to_code_site/README.md

 - 15 min: Discuss new industry trends and upcoming assignments.
 - **2 hours total**

 The course will be a mixture of in-class lectures, quizzes, readings, and online tutorials.
 Each session introduces a new topic, with depth added in readings and reinforced through quizzes and assignments.
 The material is introduced cumulatively and the pace is specifically tuned for beginners.
+There is no online recording available, students are expected to come in-person to attend each class.

 We won't be taking a defined break, but feel free to bring dinner and take bathroom breaks as needed.

-## Testimonials

-> "I just joined SendGrid and am convinced that the fact that I took your coding class gave me an edge in getting this job -- so thank you!" - Matt (Fall 13)

-> "Loved the class!
-Literally everything we went over tonight was relevant for my job." - Ray (Spring 2013)

-> "I'm not in a technical role but super helpful base that I've used to learn more and be able to add value as a PM.
-All that to say, thanks for all your help!" - Eduardo (Fall 14)

-> "Hi Joe!
-I'm proud to say that the Intro the Code class has made a significant difference for me during my summer internship last year and now full-time.
-I'm now a Branch International, a microfinance startup - thanks so much!"
-- Sarah (Spring 16)

-> "I am working over the summer as a product manager for the first time at Walmart Ecommerce and your intro to code class was everything that I needed to start with the right foot and gain respect from engineering!”
-- Gabriela (Fall 17)

-> _"I'm now in my third day at Mux, and just wanted to let you know that I am soooo glad that I took your course. 😀 About 80% of my new intro to code vocab has already been mentioned or discussed!
-Without the course I might have been the dumbest intern ever...
-Thanks 😎"_ - Scarlett (Fall 2018)

 ## Grading